johnbillion/query-monitor/docs/wordpress-debugging/database-queries.md

 # Debugging database queries with Query Monitor

-The database query panels are where Query Monitor originally earnt its name.
+The database query panels are where Query Monitor originally earned its name.
 There are several sub-panels which help you understand and optimise the database queries that WordPress performs during a page load.

 ## All Queries